Flamiing/SmartStop-DEPRECATED/README.md

 ## ⚙️Installation

-*IMPORTANT: All the installation is made from the WSL Terminal you want the program to be installed and used.* </br>
+*IMPORTANT: All the installation is made from the WSL Terminal you want the program to be installed and used on.* </br>
 </br>
  1. **Download the package:**